typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 #### Bastion Host Subnet and Security Group

+> This is required for private agents but _optional_ for 'flat' clusters where all nodes have public ip addreses.

-Create a subnet in the closest AZ.
+Create a subnet in any AZ.
 The bastion host will be hosted in this subnet, and thus only allowing SSH access from the outside world.

 The bastion host will require SSH access to all ConductR nodes in the cluster.
 This subnet will need an internet gateway added to their route table for the destination `0.0.0.0/0`.
 This required so that our bastion host can access the internet.